HinTak/skia-building-fun/README.md

 ./download-and-build-skia.sh m116
 ```

-It takes about 40 minutes and 300MG disk space.
+It takes about 40 minutes on dual-cores and 300MG disk space in total.
 Generates three files,
 `skia-m116-build-log-shared`, `skia-m116-bin-file-list`, `skia-m116-bin.zip`.